The 11 Best Gym Shoes for Every Type of Workout

 Reebok Crossfit Nano 9

 Reebok’s Nano is synonymous with CrossFit.
-Last year’s update includes a Flexweave material upper that is breathable, stable and durable.
+Last year’s award-winning update includes a Flexweave material upper that is breathable, stable and durable.
 This year’s Nano For All asked the CrossFit community what updates they’d like to see and implemented them.
 You’ll find a CrossFit specific outsole design with MetaSplit grooves for better traction and grip.
 A wider-than-average toe box gives your feet room to breathe and enough toe spread for improved balance and a stronger base to push off.
 The unchanged minimal drop outsole keeps you close to the ground.

 Nobull Clay Trainers